RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 ### Data and software availability

- &nbsp; &nbsp; &nbsp; &nbsp;All raw image data is freely available and is stored on the CaltechDATA Research Data Repository accessible through (DOI).
+ &nbsp; &nbsp; &nbsp; &nbsp;All raw image data is freely available and is stored on the CaltechDATA Research Data Repository accessible through DOI: 10.22002/D1.941.
+The raw Markov chain Monte Carlo samples are stored as `.csv` files on CaltechDATA and are accessible through DOI: 10.22002/D1.942.
 All processed experimental data, Python, and Stan code used in this work are freely available through our GitHub repository (`http://github.com/rpgroup-pboc/mscl_survival`).
 The scientific